Customer Success Story

 In a rush to deploy and issue secure desktops, the active directory was compromised and syncing to Azure AD wasn’t working correctly.
 We created new AD policies that restricted access, so that changes wouldn’t compromise the directory in the future.

 We recommended using Microsoft’s Enterprise Mobility and Security Suite to integrate all infrastructure and desktops into Azure.
-This significantly strengthened security as it meant that if a successful phishing attack occurred, the machine would automatically disconnect and self-isolate as well as alerting IT.
+This significantly strengthened security as it meant that if a successful phishing attack occurred, the machine would automatically disconnect and self-isolate as well as alert IT.

 Creating a sustainable infrastructure

-Following the restoration of various business applications, there wasn’t enough memory and storage for HRIS, ERP and other business-critical applications to run.
+Following the restoration of various business applications, there wasn’t enough memory and storage for HRIS, ERP, and other business-critical applications to run.
 To provide stability and resume service, we purchased cost-effective storage and reused some of G’s older equipment to keep costs low.

 With stability resumed for critical applications, we assessed the most cost-effective and sustainable future solution.
 We made a significant change to the underlying network and infrastructure by putting front- and back-end firewalls in place and implementing hyper-converged infrastructure which included Azure Site Recovery.